Travel on Point(s)

 Some Decent Earning Options

-For earning, the the MileUp card and the Platinum Select card are your best options.
+For earning, the MileUp card and the Platinum Select card are your best options.
 The MileUp earns 2x at grocery stores, and the Platinum Select earns 2x at gas stations and restaurants.
 Depending on your spending patterns, either, or both, of these cards would make sense.
-It’s interesting that the Executive card does not earn bonus miles on anything other than AA purchases, despite having the highest annual fee of the 3 cards.
+It's interesting that the Executive card does not earn bonus miles on anything other than AA purchases, despite having the highest annual fee of the 3 cards.

 American Airlines Personal Card Comparison